 2. Private Internet Access - the perfect iPad companion

 Working in perfect tandem with Apple devices, Private Internet Access embeds itself well on the iPad.
 Boasting all the key security features you'd expect, it also offers a kill switch and a Network Management tool.
-A fantastic tool, it's made ever more tempting with an 82% saving on its three year plan, from $2.19 a month.

 3. NordVPN – most well-known VPN still remains one of the best